tum-pbs/pbdl-book/physgrad.md

 This is an important point, and we will revisit it below.
 It's also somewhat surprising at first, but it can actually stabilize the training.
 On the other hand, it also makes the learning process difficult to control.

-% \todo{this seems pretty important (esp. compared to the following point on units) - elaborate more?}